Last updated: May 4, 2026

 Outdoor space:

-- Age-appropriate playground equipment
+- Age-appropriate playground equipment in good repair

 - Fenced and secure perimeter